urosevic/head-footer-code/readme.txt

 1. Click **Settings** link for **Head &amp; Footer Code** or visit the **Tools** &rarr; **Head &amp; Footer Code**.
 1. Add the desired code to the target section.

 ## Frequently Asked Questions

+### On Network WordPress an Administrator/Editor/Author user getting code validation hint error `Tag <tag> is not allowed.`

+It's not a bug, it's a security measure by WordPress Core.

+If you wish to remove hinting errors for Administrator role, make sure you allow `unfiltered_html` capability for that role (Google is your friend).

 ### Is supported PHP code in code snippets?